 Getting a new air conditioner for your St. Peters, MO, home is a major investment.
-It should serve you for 10 to 15 years, so you want to make sure it’ll last.
-Here’s what you need to know before buying a new AC system for your home.
+It should serve you for 10 to 15 years, so you want to make sure it will last.
+Whether you live in St. Peters or St. Louis, make sure you hire licensed HVAC installers like the Indoor Comfort Team.
+We have supplied this information to help you get what you need to know before buying a new AC system.

 Failing to get the right-sized unit will cost you on two fronts: utility bills and premature AC repairs.
-If your air conditioner is too small, it’ll struggle to cool your home, leading to longer cooling cycles that expend more energy and put more wear on your system.
+If your air conditioner is too small, it will struggle to provide enough cool air your home.
+That can lead to longer cooling cycles that expend more energy and put more wear on your system.

 Evaluate the SEER Rating